andreifoldes/o-timeusediary/docs/data-structure.md

 ## Time Format and Structure

-O-ELIDDI uses a 24-hour timeline starting at 4:00 AM to accommodate typical sleep patterns and ensure each "day" captures a complete sleep cycle.
+O-TUD uses a 24-hour timeline starting at 4:00 AM to accommodate typical sleep patterns and ensure each "day" captures a complete sleep cycle.

 ### Time Representation